MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-1-create-a-picture-viewer.md

 ---
 # Tutorial 1: Create a picture viewer

 In this tutorial, you build an app that loads a picture from a file and displays it in a window.
 You learn how to use the **Windows Forms Designer** to drag controls like buttons and picture boxes on to your form, set their properties, and use containers to smoothly resize the form.
 You also get started writing code.

+> [!NOTE]
+> This tutorial covers both Visual C# and Visual Basic, so focus on the information that's specific to the programming language that you're using.

 This tutorial walks you through the following tasks: